testingisdocumenting/znai/znai-docs/documentation/snippets/external-code-snippets.md

 # Wide Code

-Use `wide` option to stretch wide code to occupy as much real estate as possible.
+Use `wide` option to stretch wide code to occupy as much horizontal screen real estate as possible.

     :include-file: WideCode.java {wide: true}